 What is a wormhole’s likely structure?
 We suspect – thanks to the work of Einstein and Rosen – two mouths and a throat.
 Every physicist since has warned of their potentially high instability and high potential radiation.

-Thorne has himself stated that if one mouth of a wormhole was moved to a place where the flow of time is different, say the centre of the universe, then time travel might be theoretically possible.
+Thorne has himself stated that if one mouth of a wormhole was moved to a place where the flow of time is different, say the center of the universe, then time travel might be theoretically possible.
 Thorne also wrote a paper in 1988 with a graduate student regarding how ‘traversable’ wormholes may work with regards to a shell of exotic matter holding them open.

 But okay, how does this all relate to Interstellar?